Wildlife Watching Hot Spots

 - Inside North Fork Road: Spot elusive gray wolves on this uncrowded dirt road at dawn or dusk.

-- McGee Meadows: The North Fork Valley houses 196 bird species, half which are nesters.
+- McGee Meadows: The North Fork Valley houses 196 bird species.
 McGee Meadows bustles with snipes, soras, and red-tailed hawks.

 - Logan Pass: Mountain goats and bighorn sheep wander through the parking lot at Logan Pass and frequent the Hidden Lake Overlook trail.